cloudchacho/hedwig/docs/concepts.md

 The most common use case is to notify other systems that may be interested in events.
 For example, your User Management app can publish a ``user-created`` message notification to all your apps.
-As publishers and consumers are loosely coupled, this separation of concerns is very effective in ensuring a stable eco-system.
+As publishers and consumers are loosely coupled, this separation of concerns is very effective in ensuring a stable ecosystem.
 It's recommended that the data only includes control plane information, such as entity identifiers, and not data plan information, such as entity properties.